-I was fortunate to join companies that operate at a different scale, from startups, SMEs to public companies of various industries, while managing to balance my personal life with work and the developer community.
+It's been a few years since I started working as a professional software developer.
+I was lucky enough to join companies that operate at a different scale – from startups and SMEs to public companies.
+All while balancing my personal life with work and the developer community.

-In between, I also tried and failed a lot.
+In between, I tried several times and failed a lot.

 Here are the key areas I find important to focus on in life as a software developer looking for personal growth:

 1. Side projects

 Side projects can be anything.
 Whether it's in the interest of learning something new or looking for extra income, side projects will help you understand what you want to do outside regular office or class hours.